Safer test, shorter wait as new Down’s screening comes to St George’s

 What is the false positive rate?

-Less than 1% of pregnant women may receive a high risk result from the IONA® test and then go onto to have a follow up invasive test which confirms that the fetus is not affected with trisomy 21, 18 or 13.
+Less than 1% of pregnant women may receive a high chance result from the IONA® test and then go onto to have a follow up invasive test which confirms that the fetus is not affected with trisomy 21, 18 or 13.

 How is the sample taken?